NIMBioS/PostdocMentoring/IndividualMeetingInformation/WelcomeMeeting.md

 12. The food available during activities here is for participants.
 Unused leftovers are fair game for postdocs and other staff once transferred to the staff breakroom (note that the fridge in the staff breakroom furthest from the door is for participant food only -- do not eat).

 13. As a full-time UT employee, you are provided with some days for annual leave and sick leave.
 The expectation is that when you are traveling on NIMBioS business, you do not take annual leave.
 This includes travel to professional conferences or to any institution in which you are representing NIMBioS.
 You are expected to report the time off as annual leave if you are not carrying out NIMBioS business on the trip.
 If the trip is for a job interview, and you discuss your work at NIMBioS as part of the interview, then you do not report this as annual leave time.
 However, the expectation is also that you will take your vacation leave.
-Work-life balance is important: if `is.finite(work / life) == TRUE` you are doing something wrong.
+Work-life balance is important: if `is.finite(work / life) == FALSE` you are doing something wrong.

 14. UT has given authorization for you to be a PI on a grant proposal, if you desire to compose one while here.
 Before planning to submit one, please discuss this with your mentors and the Director.
 It can be very time consuming and may well not be worth the investment.
 If you do decide to compose one, we will need to use internal UT funds to cover your effort on this.

 15. Interact with your peers, both socially and intellectually.
-This is a great time to form collaborations.
+This is a great stage, and place, to form collaborations.
 It's also a time to bond about the unique career challenges of postdocs, do fun things in Knoxville, and get to learn about different ways of doing science and math.